-- When you have obtained details of your practice learning setting on ARC, contact the allocated mentor, at least two weeks before the starting date. - When you make the initial contact introduce yourself, confirm starting date and time and clarify your allocated working hours, dress code, car parking and access plans. - Consider your travelling arrangements - Ensure you understand the specific expectations of your allocated practice placement/practice learning setting by accessing and reading appropriate documents. - Make sure you are familiar with your assessment documentation, the competencies you need to achieve and what the university expects of you for each placement.
-Use the Ongoing Record of Acheivement (ORA) to identify the competencies you need and record your plans to achieve whilst on placement.
+- When you have obtained details of your practice learning setting on ARC, contact the allocated clinical supervisor and Practice assessor, at least two weeks before the starting date. - When you make the initial contact introduce yourself, confirm starting date and time and clarify your allocated working hours, dress code, car parking and access plans.

+- Consider your travelling arrangements. - Ensure you understand the specific expectations of your allocated practice placement/practice learning setting by accessing and reading appropriate documents. - Make sure you are familiar with your assessment documentation, the proficiencies you need to achieve and what the university expects of you for each placement.
+Use the Midwifery Ongoing Record of Achievement (MORA) to identify the proficiencies you need and record your plans to achieve whilst on placement.
+(This will enable the first discussion with your practice assessor)